Discovery Call Framework: Questions, Scripts & the 30-Minute Structure

 - Research the company.
 Industry, size, recent news, funding, key challenges.

 - Research the person.
-Role, tenure, background, LinkedIn activity, shared connections.
+Role, tenure, background, LinkedIn activity, shared connections — the LinkedIn Sales blog is a good source of current best practice for social-led prep.

 - Review existing data.
 CRM notes, previous interactions, marketing engagement (content downloads, webinar attendance, page visits).